 What to expect in the first week

-While many people see no negative effects on digestion while they’re transitioning their dog’s food, you may see changes in consistency of your dog’s poop during this phase.
-This usually means looser stools or diarrhea.
+While many people see no negative effects on digestion while they’re transitioning their dog’s food, you may see changes in consistency of your dog’s poop during this phase—your dog may have a softer stool or change in color as the GI tract adjusts to the new food.
 This should last a few days, depending on your dog, and how rapidly you’re transitioning.
 As long as your dog seems fine otherwise, this “transition poop” should be nothing to be concerned about.

 What to be wary of when it comes to poop